saxon1964/neovim-tips/README.md

 # Neovim Tips Plugin

 *This Lua plugin for Neovim brings together hundreds of helpful tips, tricks, and shortcuts, all available through a custom picker.
-It’s easy to expand with your own entries, so the collection grows with you and your workflow.*
+It's easy to expand with your own entries, so the collection grows with you and your workflow.*

 ![Neovim tips logo](images/neovim-tips-logo.gif)